Technical University Eindhoven

 Towards Inclusive Gastronomy

-3D food printing offers opportunities for customization in the kitchen, but the technology is currently technically complex and therefore not very accessible to chefs.
-The project explores how this technology can be used to create safe, personalized and flavorful alternatives to allergenic ingredients.
-For example, parts of a dish can be redesigned, retaining flavor and texture, but without the risky substances.
+In collaboration with Felix Robotics and chefs, the team examines how a 3D food printer should be further developed for use in a professional kitchen.
+While 3D food printing offers opportunities for customization, the technology is currently still technically complex and not widely accessible to chefs.
+The project explores how this technology can be used to create safe, personalized, and flavorful alternatives to allergens—allowing parts of a dish to be reimagined with the same taste and texture, but without the risky ingredients.

 There will be €108,8212 used as a PPP program grant.